Tilek12/42HN-ft_transcendence/pre_eval/preeval_results.md

 **More Issues:**
 - after changing profile pic, nav bar is not showing, I can not leave the profile page, I can not play the game -> refresh the page make the nav bar appearing again
 - after registering a new user, nav bar is not showing, I can not leave the profile page, I can not play the game -> refresh the page make the nav bar appearing again
+- move QR Code in sign up into the middle of the card, atm it is left